 Residential Time-of-Day rates

-Black Hills Energy is implementing a new electric rate, called the Time-of-Day rate, to give you more control over your electric use and provide opportunities to save money on your bill through peak and non-peak energy pricing.
+Black Hills Energy has implemented a new electric rate, called the Time-of-Day rate, to give you more control over your electric use and provide opportunities to save money on your bill through peak and non-peak energy pricing.

 Under the Time-of-Day rate, when you use electricity is just as important as the amount used, because the price charged per kilowatt-hour depends on the time of day that electricity is used.